Channel assisted noise propagation in a two-step cascade: Abstract

 \section{Abstract}

 Signal propagation in biochemical networks is characterized by the inherent randomness in gene expression and fluctuations of the environmental components, commonly known as intrinsic and extrinsic noise, respectively.
-We present a theoretical framework for noise propagation in a generic two-step cascade (S$\rightarrow$X$\rightarrow$Y) in terms of intrinsic and extrinsic noise.
-We identify different channels of noise transmission that regulate the individual as well as the overall noise properties of each component.
-Our analysis shows that the intrinsic noise of S alleviates the overall noise and information transmission capacity along the cascade.
+We present a theoretical framework for noise propagation in a generic two-step cascade (S$\rightarrow$X$\rightarrow$Y) regarding intrinsic and extrinsic noise.
+We identify different channels of noise transmission that regulate the individual and the overall noise properties of each component.
+Our analysis shows that the intrinsic noise of S alleviates the general noise and information transmission capacity along the cascade.
 On the other hand, the intrinsic noise of X and Y acts as a bottleneck of information transmission.
+We also show a hierarchical relationship among the intrinsic noise levels of S, X, and Y, with S exhibiting the highest level of intrinsic noise, followed by X and then Y. This hierarchy is preserved within the two-step cascade, facilitating the highest information transmission from S to Y via X.